brunfernandez98/brunfernandez98/README.md

+👋 Hi!

 My name is Jorge Bruno Fernández, but I go by my first name, Jorge.
-Born in 1998 🍷, I dive into programming as both a passion and a hobby.
-I enjoy coding, listening to music, and playing basketball in my free time.
+Born in 1998 , I dive into programming as both a passion and a hobby.
+I enjoy coding 💻, listening to music 🎶, and playing basketball 🏀 in my free time.

 I began my programming journey at the age of 13, delving into HTML, CSS, JAVA, VB.NET, and SQL.
 Currently, I lean towards Typescript or any language that gets the job done.
-I have a fondness for the shell, whether it's Windows PowerShell, BASH, or ZSH.
+I have a fondness for the shell 🐚, whether it's Windows PowerShell, BASH, or ZSH.

-Currently, I'm immersed in developing CRUD panels using the React JS library, along with harnessing the power of NEXT JS for server-side rendering and static site generation.
-I specialize in utilizing Google Cloud and Firebase as serverless services to create robust and scalable applications.
+🔧 Currently, I'm immersed in developing CRUD panels using the React JS library, along with harnessing the power of NEXT JS for server-side rendering and static site generation.
+I specialize in utilizing Google Cloud ☁️ and Firebase 🔥 as serverless services to create robust and scalable applications.

-Currently pursuing a degree in Computer Engineering at UNIVERSIDAD ORT.
+🎓 Currently pursuing a degree in Computer Engineering at UNIVERSIDAD ORT.

+🌟 I'm also orienting myself towards the usability of systems, following best practices.
+I understand the holistic approach and the needs of both the client and their users for their business.

 - I write in
 - Also a personal blog: